The Surrender

-The Surrender is a 2025 supernatural horror film written and directed by Julia Max, starring Colby Minifie and Kate Burton.
+The Surrender is a 2025 Canadian supernatural horror film written and directed by Julia Max, starring Colby Minifie and Kate Burton.

 Premise

 Robert, a family patriarch, is ill and bedridden, and is looked after by his wife Barbara and daughter Megan.
 After Robert dies, Barbara enlists the help of a mysterious figure to bring Robert back to life by means of an occult ritual.